 - Short-term performance is a random walk.
 It cannot be predicted.

 - Chasing performance does not work.
-According to our research, you have less than a 10% chance that this years top performing investments will be next years top performing investments.
-In other words, you have a 90% chance of being wrong.
+According to our research, you have less than a 15% chance that this years top performing investments will be next years top performing investments.
+In other words, you have a 85% chance of being wrong.

 Knowing which sector, market or investment will be the best is impossible.
 It is just like predicting the future is impossible.
 Understanding the past is easy.
 It’s like understanding the technology sector.
 In hindsight it is easy to understand what happened and why.
-But back in 1999, how many people predicted what was going to happen with any degree of accuracy.
+But back in 2007, how many people predicted there was going to be a financial meltdown in 2008?
 To take this a step further, if you were one of the few who did get it right, what is the probability that you will get it right again?
 And again?
 And again?
 Just to emphasize my point, what will be the best investment for the next 12 months?

-Single dimensional analysis.
+Single dimensional analysis

-What are you looking for in a mutual fund?
-Chances are it has something to do with performance.
+What are you looking for in an investment?
+Chances are it has something to do with making money and the more the better.
 Performance drives investments decisions and why not?
-We invest money to make money so performance becomes the key determinant of selecting mutual funds.
-Consider that performance is only one dimension of a mutual fund.
+We invest money to make money so performance becomes the key determinant of selecting investments.
+Consider that performance is only one dimension of an investment.
 While it is one of the most important determinants, it is not the only determinant.
-Choosing a mutual fund based on performance and performance alone is what we call single dimensional analysis – you are looking at only one aspect or dimension.
+Choosing an investment based on performance and performance alone is what we call single dimensional analysis – you are looking at only one aspect or dimension.
 In other terms, it is no different than buying a car based on color and color alone.
 Would you buy a car just because it is red?
 You would not take into consideration, the brand, age of the car, condition of the car, options, etc.

 Far too often, investors look at performance (1, 3, 5 and 10 year returns) without looking at very important characteristics like investment discipline, management fees, taxation, holdings, and risk just to name a few.
 Proper investment analysis requires good research.
 Good research comes from multi-dimensional analysis.